smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 The proposed solution is to allow apps to create one or multiple widget windows.
 Each widget can be individually addressed with text, images and buttons.
 For convenience it should be possible to enable content duplication from another widget or window.
 One app should be allowed to create one or multiple widgets.

-It is the OEMs responsibility and decision on how and where widgets will be presented.
-They could be listed on the IVI home window, in the apps domain of the IVI system or next to the main app window area.
+It is the OEM's responsibility and decision on how and where widgets will be presented.
+They could be listed on the IVI home window, in the app's domain of the IVI system, or next to the main app window area.
 Just as today, the application should be notified about widget visibility by using HMI levels for widgets.

 In order to provide widget support, it is necessary to add APIs to manage and manipulate windows.